 Freelancing is contract-based work for a client that can range from one-time contracts to retainer agreements and long-term connections.
 Freelancing can be a terrific way to supplement your income while working from home, and it’s even feasible to develop it into a full-time business.
+Before we dive into the study of 5 best freelancing jobs for beginners, let’s start with the basics: Why people are following freelancing as a career option.

 Why people are following freelancing as a career option?